akamee666/life-monitor/README.md

 If you are struggling to understand the code, contact me somewhere, and I will do my best to explain it to you.

-### Todo
+### To do

-[x] - Autostart argument.
+- [x]  Auto start argument.

-[x] - Log if start up is enabled or not
+- [x]  Check and print to Stdout if startup is enabled.

-[ ] - Create option to save input based on time.
+- [x]  Create option to save input based on time.
-  [x] - Create flag and descriptions.
+  - [x]  Create flag and descriptions.
-  [ ] - Change how database is structured based on the level.
+  - [x]  Change how database is structured based on the level.

-[ ] - Fix errors when service starts on Linux. >> https://unix.stackexchange.com/questions/397853/how-to-set-a-systemd-unit-to-start-after-loading-the-desktop

-[ ] - Check CPU load when updating proc table.
-Now that i am creating different rows if the name does not match it's getting quite big.

-[ ] - Space one or two seconds the interval for updates in one of the two tasks.
+- [x] Space one or two seconds the interval for updates in one of the two tasks.
+- [ ] Change API flag to remote instead, bc make more sense.

-[x] - Error handling when using API.
+- [x]  Error handling when using remote instead of just panic.

-[ ] - Maybe implement a feature that will calculate percentages of most used apps and so on i guess it would be cool.
+- [ ] I am dumb, startup on Linux is failing and i need to fix.
+- [ ]  Check CPU load with the new features.
+Now that i have more data in both table to go through it may impact the performance a little bit.

-[ ] - Organize project tree.
+- [x] Organize project tree.

+- [ ] Wayland support?
+I saw somewhere that Wayland has some kinda of support on X11 APIs so maybe it is not necessary.

-[ ] - Create Github actions for releases.
+- [ ] Create Github actions for releases.

+- [ ] Maybe create a cool tui to display the collected data in a cool way to the user i guess.
+  - [ ] Percentages of the most used apps would be cool.